-Shareholders who desire to have proposals included in the Notice for the 2011 Shareholders' Meeting must submit their proposals in writing to Cintas at its offices on or before May 19, 2011, and must comply with any and all requirements set forth in Cintas' Bylaws as such may be amended from time to time.
+Shareholders who desire to have proposals included in the Notice for the 2012 Shareholders' Meeting must submit their proposals in writing to Cintas at its offices on or before May 11, 2012, and must comply with any and all requirements set forth in Cintas' Bylaws as such may be amended from time to time, in Rule 14a-8 under the Securities Exchange Act of 1934 and in the NASDAQ rules.

 The form of Proxy for Cintas' Annual Meeting of Shareholders grants authority to the designated proxies to vote in their discretion on any matters that come before the meeting except those set forth in Cintas' proxy statement and except for matters as to which adequate notice is received.
-In order for a notice to be deemed adequate for the 2011 Shareholders' Meeting, it must be received prior to August 3, 2011.
+In order for a notice to be deemed adequate for the 2012 Shareholders' Meeting, it must be received prior to July 25, 2012.